ben-clegg/gradeer/README.md

 Gradeer performs the following in the execution environment:
 - Load checks, model solution, and "students'" solutions.
 - Compile model and "students'" solutions.
-- Run checks on model solution to identify and remove faulty checks (TestSuiteCheck_TestDummyB and TestSuiteCheck_TestDummyC are faulty).
+- Run checks on model solution to identify and remove faulty checks (`UnitTestCheck_TestDummyB` and `UnitTestCheck_TestDummyC` are faulty).
 These are reported in the environment's `output` directory.
 - Run remaining checks on "students'" solutions.
 - Store grades and feedback in the environment's `output` directory.